diegotorres03/webapp-seed/app/web-components/dt-router/README.md

 I see the potential of the JS frameworks, the handle routing, templating and so on, but is also good to see a more standar way to do the same, without relying on heavy libraries.

-Web components are here to stay and the are standar, so lest play with them =D.
+Web components are here to stay and they are standar, so let's play with them =D.

 ## Installation